Wali Sanga: Synopsis

 In his notes, Marco Polo relates that when returning from China to Italy in 1292, he did not travel via the Silk Road, but instead traveled by sea towards the Persian Gulf.
 He stopped in Perlak, a port city in Aceh.
 According to Polo, in Perlak there were three groups, namely (1) ethnic Chinese, who were all Muslims; (2) Western (Persians), also entirely Muslim; and (3) indigenous people in the hinterland, who worshipped trees, rocks, and spirits.
-In his testimony, he said regarding the "Kingdom of Ferlec (Perlak)" - "This kingdom, you must know, is so much frequented by the Saracen merchants that they have converted the natives to the Law of Mohammet — I mean the townspeople only, for the Java hill-people live for all the world like beasts, and eat human flesh, as well as all other kinds of flesh, clean or unclean.
+In his testimony, he said regarding the "Kingdom of Ferlec (Perlak)" – "This kingdom, you must know, is so much frequented by the Saracen merchants that they have converted the natives to the Law of Mohammet — I mean the townspeople only, for the Java hill-people live for all the world like beasts, and eat human flesh, as well as all other kinds of flesh, clean or unclean.
 And they worship this, that, and the other thing; for in fact the first thing that they see on rising in the morning, that they do worship for the rest of the day.

-One hundred years after Polo, the Chinese Muslim Admiral Zheng He (鄭和) came to Java in 1405.
+One hundred years after Polo, the Chinese Muslim Admiral Zheng He came to Java in 1405.
 When he stopped in Tuban, he noted that there were 1,000 Chinese Muslim families there.
 In Gresik, he also found there were 1,000 Chinese Muslim families, with the same amount reported in Surabaya.
 On Zheng He's seventh (and last) visit to Java in 1433, he invited his scribe named Ma Huan.
-According to Ma Huan, the Chinese and the Arab population of the cities on the northern beaches of Java were all Muslim, while the indigenous population were mostly non-Muslim as they were worshipping the trees, rocks, and spirits.
+According to Ma Huan, the Chinese and the Arab population of the cities on the northern beaches of Java were all Muslim, while the indigenous population were mostly non-Muslim animists.

 Multiple sources and conventional wisdom agree that the Wali Sanga contributed to the propagation of Islam (but not its original introduction) in the area now known as Indonesia.
-However, it is difficult to prove the extent of their influence in quantitative terms such as an increase in the number of adherents or masjids in the areas of their work in contrast to localities where they were not active.
+However, it is difficult to prove the extent of their influence in quantitative terms, such as an increase in the number of adherents or masjids in the areas of their work in contrast to localities where they were not active.

-Names of the Wali Sanga
+Members

 Some of the family relationships described below are well-documented; others are less certain.
 Even today, it is common in Java for a family friend to be called "uncle" or "brother" despite the lack of blood relationship.